-Audit Report Audit Issue Status of Management Action Current 1 Report Name: Plan for Scalable Research Administration to Enable There are three major initiatives underway to Target 7/1/18 Target 10/31/21 1 Administrative Future Growth in Research: strengthen and scale the processes for research //1/10 10/31/21 In our view, Mason's current research administrative administration.
-Management of processes are not adequate nor scalable to support the administration.
-Sponsored Programs nature and extent of research administrative and Management has an effort underwere to enternate Demant Date: 10/11/17 Management has an effort underway to automate Report Date: 10/11/17 compliance obligations likely to result from substantial certain processing and control of research Managamanta Audus future growth in the volume and value of research administration activities and to redesign related Management: Andre awards.
+Audit Report Audit Issue Status of Management Action Current 1 Descrit Target Target 1 Report Name: Administrative Plan for Scalable Research Administration to Enable There are three major initiatives underway to 7/1/18 10/31/21 Future Growth in Research: strengthen and scale the processes for research administration.
+Management of In our view, Mason's current research administrative administration.
+Sponsored Programs processes are not adequate nor scalable to support the Deres 4 Detes 10/11/17 nature and extent of research administrative and Management has an effort underway to automate Report Date: 10/11/17 compliance obligations likely to result from substantial certain processing and control of research Manager and A 1 future growth in the volume and value of research administration activities and to redesign related Management: Andre awards.
 A 50% growth of the overall research portfolio, processes to ensure effectiveness and achieve Marshall, Vice President to ~\$150 million, might require an additional \$2.4 efficiencies.
 This is likely to be a multi-year for Research, million of expenditures (determined on a straight-line effort.
 A third-party technology suite has been Innovation, and basis) to support research administration and compliance acquired and a 3-month planning and assessment Economic activities.
 As management plans for such growth and phase was completed in March 2021 with a year- Impact sustaining its R1-Highest Research Activity long implementation of the first module - grants classification, we believe there should be concurrent, and agreements - beginning in May 2021.
 The comprehensive planning for the appropriate mix of entire project is expected to have an approximate people, process, and technology resources to effectively 3-year duration through December 2023. satisfy the current and future nature and extent of research administrative and compliance obligations Research and Fiscal Services are working while enabling faculty and researchers to remain focused together on an effort to compare post award on conducting research.
 In conducting such planning, management processes with identified best management should consider multiple areas, including: practices so as to develop recommendations for • Alignment, including ensuring that academic unit plans more consistent processes across all academic for growing research (and providing appropriate units, including defining clearer roles and administrative support) are fully aligned with Mason's responsibilities; more standardized, improved strategic plans and goals. financial controls; and improved integration • Information technology, including systems, reporting between research and finance.
-A consultant with capabilities, and interface automation which impact expertise in this area has been engaged to support work process effectiveness and efficiency. this effort though September 2021, at which time Organizational structures, including the appropriate roles and responsibilities, process flows, and mix of academic unit and centralized employees, job training materials are expected to be completed. roles, workloads, time dedicated to research administration activities, and reporting relationships for In December 2020, a well-known consulting firm academic unit research administrators. engaged by management completed their Resourcing, including the appropriate level and mix of assessment of Mason's business model and automation as well as academic unit and centralized investment plan for certain large complex applied employees. research awards, including the business structures - Improjecti and capabilities to administer growth of such
+A consultant with capabilities, and interface automation which impact expertise in this area has been engaged to support work process effectiveness and efficiency. this effort though September 2021, at which time • Organizational structures, including the appropriate roles and responsibilities, process flows, and mix of academic unit and centralized employees, job training materials are expected to be completed.
+1 roles, workloads, time dedicated to research administration activities, and reporting relationships for In December 2020, a well-known consulting firm academic unit research administrators. engaged by management completed their 1 • Resourcing, including the appropriate level and mix of assessment of Mason's business model and 1 automation as well as academic unit and centralized investment plan for certain large complex applied employees. research awards, including the business structures and capabilities to administer growth of such